UniTime/unitime-doc/edit-examination-period.md

 ## Screen Description

-The Edit Examination Period screen provides interface for making changes to an existing examination period.
+The Add and Edit Examination Period screens provide interfaces for adding a new examination period or editing an existing examination period.

 ![Edit Examination Period](images/edit-examination-period-1.png){:class='screenshot'}